alexei-erm/alexei-erm.github.io/thedataset.md

+---
+layout: page
-# For the curious reader, here are some facts about the CMU movie dataset !
+title: "For the curious reader, here are some facts about the CMU movie dataset !"
+cover-img: "images/datascience.jpeg"
+---

 The dataset, available at [this link](http://www.cs.cmu.edu/~ark/personas/), is an open-source library of 42,306 movie plot summaries extracted from Wikipedia, aligned metadata extracted from Freebase, including
 - Movie box office revenue, genre, release date, runtime, and language